zhongmax/mini-compression/README.md

 # mini-compression
-A mini compression implementation in Go
+A mini compression implementation in Go.